 (2) 45% of all terminated members with less than 5 years of service and 35% of all terminated members with 5 or more years of service will choose a refund of contributions.
-(3) 20% of all terminated members with less than 5 years of service and 20% of all terminated members with 5 or more years of service and 10% of all terminated members with 5 or more years of service will choose a refund of contributions.
+(3) 20% of all terminated members with 1 a the 5 members of a service and 35% of all terminated members with 5 or more years of service will choose a refund of contributions.